 The Morris-Jumel Mansion is one of the nation’s foremost historic house museums and Manhattan’s oldest surviving residenceRead more

-Mansion closed today; Park open 10am–5pm
+Mansion open for self-guided tours at 11am; Park open 10am–5pm

 A Camera Obscura Installation by Gibson + Recoder